AstraZeneca/runnable/docs/example/example.md

     In this extremely reduced example, we acquire data from different sources, clean it and shape it for analysis.
     Features are then engineered from the clean data to run data science modelling.

-    We are intentionally hiding highly nuanced parts (1) of the pipeline to give you a flavor, please refer to the docs for more details.

-1. Tolerating failures, experiment tracking, logging and much more.

 ``` mermaid
 %%{ init: { 'flowchart': { 'curve': 'linear' } } }%%